Ground source heat pumps

 • No additional payback.
 The Boiler Upgrade Scheme payment remains the same, whether you have installed a borehole or ground loops.
 This means the overall cost to install a GSHP with a borehole is higher

-• Specialist contractor is required.
+• A specialist contractor is required.

 GSHP PLANT ROOMS